telerik/xaml-docs/controls/radchat/chat-items/time-break.md

 #### __Figure 2: Adding a TimeBreak__
 ![Adding a TimeBreak](images/RadChat_TimeBreak_01.png)

-## Handling the AddingTimeBreak event
+## Handling the AddingTimeBreak Event

 The __AddingTimeBreak__ event provides various information regarding the last __MessageGroup__ and the __Messages__ in it.
 Also, the event can be canceled.
 The following event arguments are exposed for this purpose.